Project management is how you apply the knowledge, skills, tools, and techniques to get the project done according to the requirement.

 - Project Life Cycle

 - S Curves in Project Management

 Who Manages the Project? | Project Manager

-A project manager is a person who has the project charter and accountable to manage the project throughout its life cycle.
+A project manager is a person who has the project charter and accountable for managing the project throughout its life cycle.

-Project Manager is a qualified person, normally a PMP certified and job revolves meeting stakeholders’ expectations.
+A project manager is a qualified person.
+Usually, a PMP certified and job revolves around meeting stakeholders’ expectations.
 A PM is a leader, mentor, juggler, communicator, etc.

 Project success or failure factors – Project Success

 Read More: What Does a Project Manager Do

 The role of the project defines a project manager’s job description.
 To hire a project manager, use my guide to take an interview.